MarcelloMorettoni/MLOpsChallenge/data/readme.md

-# Folder for the datasert / Yolov8
+# Folder for the dataset / Yolov8